whenchyiv/flask-tailwind-htmx/readme.md

 # WCH Flask Boilerplate

-Quick and dirty boilerplate for a Flask app with Tailwind/HTMX.
+Quick and dirty boilerplate for a Flask app with Tailwind CSS and HTMX.

 ## Setup
 1. Create a virtualenv using python 3.11+ (e.g. `virtualenv .venv -p python3.11`)